McGill-ECSE321-Fall2024/project-group-6/README.md

 2) Go to the resources folder and open the application.properties document.
 3) You can either create a database with the specified name on the specified port or change the properties any way that suits you.

-Table 1 : Roles of each team member : <br/>
+Table 1 : Roles of each team member Deliverable 1: <br/>
 | **Name**    | **Role**                                            | **Number of Hours** |
 |-------------|-----------------------------------------------------|---------------------|
 | Laurence    | Creating the README file                            | 2                   |